 Treatment selection may also include additional treatments needed to provide a relative measure of effect.
 You might consider including a standard treatment to provide a relative measure of how well the other treatments performed.
 For example, if you wish to test a new nematicide, you should include a treatment with the currently used nematicide and a treatment with no nematicide as a basis for comparison.
-Without the proper controls, you will not be able to say that the new nematicide worked better than the currently used nematicide or even that the new nematicide worked better than no nematicide.
+Without the proper controls, you will not be able to say that the new nematicide or even that the new nematicide worked better than no nematicide.
 The questions you wish the experiment to answer should indicate what treatments should be included as controls.

 It is often desirable to have both a positive and a negative control in an experiment to assure that the experiment was done properly and the outcome of the experiment is affected by the independent variable.
 The negative control, one in which no response is expected, helps you determine if the treatments being tested work better than some minimal treatment (or no treatment).
+The standard treatment helps you determine if the treatments being tested work better than some minimal treatment (or no treatment).
 The standard treatment helps you determine if the treatments being tested work better than the current standard practice.
 You may have several control treatments in an experiment if you currently have several viable options from which to choose.
 For example, if you currently can choose either of two fungicides to control leafspot, you may wish to include them both as controls in your experiment when you test new products.
 You do not have to include all currently available options as controls for the experiment, but you can.